WebSocket¶

 The MDN article on writing WebSocket servers has some additional information regarding subprotocols and response headers.

-async def ws(websocket: WebSocket):
+async def ws_handler(websocket: WebSocket):

-# Parameters are purely optional.
+# Parameters are optional.

 await websocket.accept(